astralfrontier/chaosfrontier-org-wiki/scrapbook/blood-and-thunder.md

 # Magic
 TODO - decide which magical actions (Genesys p.
 212) each discipline should be capable of.

+Attack ought to be specialized or flavored.
+This is not a genre where Fireball is usually a thing.
+Offensive casters should look at Curse instead - if you want to do damage at range, be an archer or conjurer.

+Augment should be more of the "drink this" variety of magic, less cleric-y buff spells.

 Conjure should be Abyssal and Necromantic.
+Accessory items, permanent sacrifices, talents, etc. might make it easier to summon up specific things.
+Look into how to do a "dark pact" that doesn't also destroy the PC's moral compass.

-Healing should be the province of Mithraic and Necromantic magic, and _always_ come at a price.
+Healing should be the province of Mithraic and potentially Necromantic magic, and _always_ come at a price.

-Suggested modifiers for Necromantic magic:

-* Assess some kind of price, in vitality (blood loss, a sacrifice, etc.) and add setback dice if the price is not paid
+Suggested modifiers for Necromantic magic: assess some kind of price, in vitality (blood loss, a sacrifice, etc.) and add setback dice if the price is not paid